NicoJuicy/LearnML/ml/imbalanced_data.md

 - Examples of Imbalanced Classification
 - Naive Classifier
 - Keras Imbalanced Classification
+- CV Imbalanced Classification
 - References

 <!-- /MarkdownTOC -->

+Class imbalance naturally occurs in certain types of classification problems such as credit approval (dataset usually contains much more approved credits than rejected) or fraud detection.

+Class imbalance means that one of the modalities of a categorical variable is over-represented with respect to the others.

 An imbalanced classification problem is a problem that involves predicting a class label where the distribution of class labels in the training dataset is skewed (there are many more examples for one class than the other classes).